Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 Grant access to Azure Health Data Services

 Accessing Azure Health Data Services from the logic app requires the FHIR Data Contributor role assignment, which allows posting new data to the service.
-This Azure role assignment should be added to the managed identity used by the logic app.
+You should add this Azure role assignment to the managed identity used by the logic app.

-3. The assignment might take a few minutes to reflect on the managed identity.
-After it's applied, you can view the role assignment on the managed identity by selecting Azure role assignments.
+4. The assignment might take a few minutes to reflect on the managed identity.
+You can view the role assignment on the managed identity by selecting Azure role assignments.

 Grant access to Dataverse healthcare APIs